medusajs/medusa/docs/content/advanced/backend/taxes/inclusive-pricing.md

 :::note

 Tax Inclusive Pricing is currently in beta mode and guarded by a feature flag.
-To enable it, set the environment variable `MEDUSA_FF_TAX_INCLUSIVE_PRICING` to `true`, and [run migrations](../migrations/index.md#run-migration).
+To use Tax-Inclusive Pricing either:

+1. Enable the `MEDUSA_FF_TAX_INCLUSIVE_PRICING` environment variable;
+2. Or enable the `tax_inclusive_pricing` key in the Medusa server's settings.

+You can learn more about enabling it in the [feature flags](../feature-flags/toggle.md) documentation.

 :::